Analytical study of The Lorenz system: existence of infinitely many periodic orbits and their topological characterization: The existence of a heteroclinic trefoil

-Denote by $A$ and $B$ the two main components of $R\setminus\eta$.
-Each component has one of the wing centers on its boundary, and thus the transition $A$ to $A$ appears in the dynamics, and also $B$ to $B$.
-This suggests the return map has the shape of two triangles.
-Furthermore, below the plane $z=\varepsilon$ the manifold $\mathcal{W}^s(0)$ is fairly simple, in contrast to what happens above this plane as is indeed observed numerically \cite{OSINGA2002VisualizingLorenz}.
-Points off $\eta$ return to $R$ without intersecting $\mathcal{W}^s(0)$, and thus orbits emanating from $A$ must enter $\PP$ through the quadrant $\{x,y>0\}$, and orbits from $B$ enter $\PP$ from the negative quadrant.
+Denote by $A_1$ and $A_2$ the two components of $R\setminus\eta$.
+Each component has one of the wing centers on its boundary, and thus the transition $A_1$ to $A_1$ appears in the dynamics, and also $A_2$ to $A_2$.
+Furthermore, below the plane $z=\varepsilon$ the manifold $\mathcal{W}^s(0)$ is fairly simple, in contrast to what happens above this plane (as is indeed observed numerically, e.g. in \cite{OSINGA2002VisualizingLorenz}).
+Points off $\eta$ return to $R$ without intersecting $\mathcal{W}^s(0)$, and thus orbits emanating from $A_1$ must enter $\PP$ through the quadrant $\{x,y>0\}$, and orbits from $A_2$ enter $\PP$ from the negative quadrant.
+Furthermore, points close to the entire edge of $A_i$ along $\eta$ are mapped close to a single point that is the first point where the seperatrix hits $R$.
+In this sense the return map send each of $A_i$ to a triangle like region and the dinamics is influenced by the location of the ``triangle tip".
 However, there is still too much freedom for this symbolic dynamics to be useful.
 This is why we next focus on special parameter values allowing us to pinpoint the behaviour of the return map.